-^{3.} J. Weissman, C. Bulakowski, and M.K.
+J. Weissman, C. Bulakowski, and M.K.
 Jumisko, "Using Research to Evaluate Developmental Education Programs and Policies," in Implementing Effective Policies for Remedial and Developmental Education: New Directions for Community Colleges, ed.
 J. M. Ignash (San Francisco: Jossey-Bass, 1997), 100, 73-80.
+Beth Smith et al., "The Role of Counseling Faculty and Delivery of Counseling Services in the Cali-

 4. Beth Smith et al., "The Role of Counseling Faculty and Delivery of Counseling Services in the California Community Colleges," (California: The Academic Senate for California Community Colleges).